 - We will report on our activities and progress towards implementing the Principles.

 The Financial Stability Board created the Task Force on Climate-related Financial Disclosures (TCFD) to improve and increase reporting of climate-related financial information.
 We believe the TCFD recommendations provide a useful framework to increase transparency on climate-related risks and opportunities within financial markets and help to encourage sustainable business attitudes and practices.
 Asset Value Investors became supporters of TCFD in May 2021.

-Our approach to ESG should not be viewed as distinct from our investment philosophy, an afterthought to our general practice, but rather as part of an integrated system that provides a vital perspective when analysing the long-term value creation potential of a company.
+Our approach to ESG should not be viewed as distinct from our investment philosophy, an afterthought to our general practice, but rather as part of an integrated system that provides a vital perspective when analysing the long-term sustainable value creation potential of a company.

 As research-driven value investors, we seek to truly understand each company in our portfolio and the context within which it operates on a case-by-case basis.
 Our approach to ESG integration reflects this.
 Our process does not involve the use of a filter to screen out negative-scoring ESG stocks, or a filter to only include positive-scoring ESG stocks as we believe this approach is inconsistent with our unique bottom-up investment strategy.

 Rather than sitting in contradiction to our traditional analysis, AVI has created a bespoke ESG monitoring system which forms an important part of our newly developed proprietary database.
 This powerful tool deepens our understanding of the risks and opportunities within our universe, ensures ESG considerations are integrated into each stage of our analysis and elevates our ability to constructively engage with our investee companies.

 Exclusionary screening is not our guiding framework, however, there are certain exceptions to this.
 AVI will not invest in any company with direct involvement in pornography, armaments, or tobacco, whereby more than 5% of that company’s NAV is from these activities.